Sustainability

 Empowering our employees' success

-In 2024, we launched "Own Your Career," a platform that provides employees and managers with resources to help assess skills, understand options, and plan for future career steps.
+Wells Fargo’s career development hub, “Own Your Career,” is a platform that provides employees and managers with resources to help assess skills, understand options, and plan for future career steps.

-Over the course of 2024, we invested approximately $200 million in a variety of employee learning and development programs, including functional training, required risk and regulatory compliance training, leadership and professional development, and early talent development programs.
-Additionally, we provided tuition reimbursement to approximately 2,600 employees in 2024.
+In 2025, we invested approximately $200 million in a variety of employee learning and development programs, including functional training, required risk and regulatory compliance training, leadership and professional development, and early talent development programs.
+Additionally, we provided tuition reimbursement to eligible employees.

-Additionally, we launched a learning platform that allows managers at Wells Fargo to access courses, skill paths, programs and self-led resources.
-We also launched an ongoing initiative to put information and resources in the hands of managers throughout the year, as well as educate and reinforce the managers’ role in performance management activities.
+Additionally, Wells Fargo provides a learning platform that allows managers to access courses, skill paths, programs and self-led resources.
+We also put information and resources in the hands of managers throughout the year, as well as educate and reinforce the managers’ role in performance management activities.

 Mentoring partnerships enable employees to broaden their views, gain new perspectives, navigate career paths, and develop their networks across the organization.

-The Global Mentoring program provides employees with tools and resources to grow their careers.
+The Wells Fargo Mentoring program provides employees with tools and resources to help them grow their careers.
 This relationship-based development often results in performance improvement, more cross-business relationships, and enhanced employee engagement.

-Wells Fargo's compensation program is linked to performance management and is designed to promote prudent risk management and reinforce its culture and operating standards.
+Wells Fargo's compensation program is linked to performance management and is designed to promote prudent risk management and reinforce our culture and operating standards.
 The compensation principles include:

 • Pay for performance: Compensation is linked to company, line of business, and individual performance, including meeting regulatory expectations and creating long-term value consistent with the interests of shareholders.